dangilman/pyHalo/README.rst

 ------------
 Download from pypi: pip install pyhalo

-For earlier releases: clone the repository, select the version you want to download from the commit history (first code release is 8302393), clone it, run python3 setup.py develop --user.
+Or clone the repository, navigate into the directory that contains the setup.py file and run "python setup.py install"

+The first code release, before majoring refactoring occureed, is 8302393.

 In order to use this package when not installing via pip, you'll need to install colossus http://www.benediktdiemer.com/code/colossus/